ClickHouse/ClickHouse/docs/en/getting_started/index.md

 **Congratulations, the system works!**

-To continue experimenting, you can try to download from the test data sets or go through [tutorial](https://clickhouse.yandex/tutorial.html).
+To continue experimenting, you can download one of test data sets or go through [tutorial](https://clickhouse.yandex/tutorial.html).

 [Original article](https://clickhouse.yandex/docs/en/getting_started/) <!--hide-->